How to Build Word Cloud in Python?

 What is Word Cloud in Python?

-A Word Cloud or Tag Cloud is a visualization technique commonly used to display tags or keywords from websites.
+A python word cloud or Tag Cloud is a visualization technique commonly used to display tags or keywords from websites.
 These single words reflect the webpage’s context and are clustered together in the Word Cloud.
 Words in the cloud vary in font size and color, indicating their prominence.
 Larger font size implies higher importance relative to other words.
 Word Clouds can take various shapes and sizes based on the creator’s vision.
 However, the number of words is crucial; too many can make it cluttered and hard to read.

 When to Use Python Word Cloud?